garyongguanjie/investing101/docs/key-terms.md

 ### **Accounts Receivable**
 Money that customers owe to a company for goods or services the company has already delivered.
 This appears as an asset on the balance sheet because the company expects to collect this money, usually within 30-90 days.

+### **Additional Paid-in Capital (APIC)**
+This represents the amount of money investors have paid for a company's shares over and above the shares' par value.
+When a company issues stock, the actual price paid by investors is usually much higher than the nominal par value.
+For example, if a share has a par value of \$1 but investors paid \$20 for it, the `Additional Paid-in Capital` for that share would be \$19.
+Together with Common Stock (at par value), this account represents the total capital a company has received directly from its shareholders when it initially sold them stock.

 ### **Adjusted Funds From Operations (AFFO)**
 A more conservative measure of REIT profitability that subtracts necessary capital expenditures from FFO.
 The formula is:
 $$\text{AFFO} = \text{FFO} - \text{Recurring Capital Expenditures}$$